-Lab work for Dr. Rudy confirming nerve regeneration something supposedly impossible in cases like his.
+Lab work for Dr. Rudy confirming nerve regeneration, something supposedly impossible in cases like his.

 Injury Recovery

 Recovery from catastrophic, traumatic injuries has also been confirmed.
 Bob Bethel, an attorney and avid tennis player, was severely injured in a motorcycle accident.
 The medical establishment wanted to amputate his leg but he refused.
 Instead reconstructive surgery used muscles from his back to reconstruct his leg.
 Nearly two years later, he was still hobbling, taking lots of pain pills and unable to return to his normal life.